danikavu/img2midi/README.md

 ![Image 2](./pics/img2midi2_x1.PNG)

-The midi notes now resemble a higher quality part of the original image.
-However this still does not sound pleasant.
-We should also take in account that almost no music contains a full range of notes from 0 to 127 per track

-To change this we can set the starting note, and the range of notes we want to use.
-Lets go for our starting note at 36 and a note range of 24.
+Set a starting note on 36 and a note range of 24.
 The range will apply from the starting note and above.

 	# Set starting note and range.
 	i2m.default_size = False